The Iwokrama Rainforest Canopy Walkway

 There is a fee for accessing the Canopy Walkway.
 It is $25.00 per adult and $13.00 for a child and rates include a guide, entrance fees to Iwokrama, and a user fee for hiking the Canopy Walkway.

-The goal of Traveling Ted TV is to inspire people to outdoor adventure travel and then provide tips on where and how to go.
-If you liked this post then enter your email in the box to get email notifications for each new entry.
-Daily travel photos are excluded from your email in order to not flood you with posts.
-There is no spam and email information will not be shared.
+The goal of this site is to inspire people to outdoor adventure travel and then provide tips.
+If you liked this post then sign up for the email newsletter.
+Notifications go out once or twice a month with what is new with Traveling Ted’s adventures.
+Your email will not be share and you will receive no spam.
 Other e-follow options include Facebook (click on the like box to the right) or twitter (click on the pretty bird on the rainbow above).

 OMG I can’t get past the baby sloth!!!!!!!
 It’s my favorite animal in the world, even more than elephants.
 Ahhhhh I want one haha!!!
 Awesome post my friend!